fazle-rabbi-dev/Productivity-Guide-For-Muslims/README.md

 # 📗 The Ultimate Productivity Guide For Muslims

+> [!NOTE]
-This guide will teach you how to lead a better life through the Islam & Science.
+> ✨ This guide will teach you how to lead a better life by combining the wisdom of Islam with the insights of science.

+🕒 Productivity is the art of achieving more by focusing on what truly matters.
+It is a measure of how effectively you utilize your time to accomplish daily tasks.
+In essence, productivity is about making the best use of your time and energy to achieve meaningful results.

+🌟 The ultimate productivity hack lies in blending Islamic principles with science-backed strategies, creating a harmonious approach to time management and personal growth.

+> [!TIP]
-*If you are a non muslim then still you can get benifits from this guide.*
+> *If you are a non muslim then still you can get benifits from this guide.*

 - [Chapter 1](./chapters/Chapter-1.md) (Sleep & Woke Up)
 - [Chapter 2](/chapters/Chapter-2.md) (Special Islamic Tips)